 The Swiss authorities online

-If during your life you have accumulated a retirement savings of CHF 400,000 and the BVG conversion rate is 6.8%, your annuity will amount to CHF 27,200 a year, or CHF 2,267 a month.
+If you have accumulated retirement savings of CHF 400,000 during your working life and the conversion rate is 6.8%, your annuity will amount to CHF 27,200 a year, or CHF 2,267 a month.

 The 3rd Pillar comprises savings made with a view to retirement.
 Subject to certain limits, payments made into 3rd Pillar funds are tax exempt.
 There is no obligation to make payments to a 3rd Pillar scheme.